-The hundreds of strategies and policy recommendations in the plan provide guidance for City staff, local businesses, the development community, non-profits, and the public to use as Richmond continues to grow and change over the next 20 years.
+The hundreds of strategies and policy recommendations in the plan provide guidance for City staff, local businesses, the development to grow and change over the next 20 years.
 This chapter outlines how to implement Richmond 300 to reach the City's goals established in support of the City's vision.